Arkady-Skvortsov/command-query-separation.js/CQS.md

 For using it you need to have a global state(object, class) with you'r variables

-(⚠️) The concept takes a lot of practice and attention
+(⚠️) That concept need a little more time than you think!

 # Basics